The Mountain Goat (Oreamnos americanus) is also known as the Rocky Mountain Goat.

 Although mountain goats sometimes descend to sea level in coastal areas, they are primarily an alpine and sub alpine species.
 Throughout the year, the animals usually stay above the snow line, however, they do migrate seasonally to higher or lower altitudes within that range.
 Summertime migrations to low altitude mineral licks often take them several or more kilometres through forested areas.

 Mountain Goat Reproduction

-Breeding season occurs late May to early June.
+In terms of mountain goat reproduction, breeding season occurs late May to early June.
 Mountain goats reach sexual maturity at about 30 months.
 The gestation period for the female mountain goat (nanny) is around 6 months.
 Nannies move to an isolated edge and usually give birth to a single young (kid).
 Kids weigh around 3 kilograms (7 pounds) at birth.
 Within hours of being born, the kid attempts to run and climb.
 Kids are weaned within 1 month and continue to follow their mother around for their first year.

 After the breeding season is over, males and females move away from each other, with the adult billies breaking up into small bands of two or three individuals.
 Nannies form loose-knit nursery groups of up to 50 animals.

 Female mountain goats use their fighting abilities to protect themselves and their offspring from predators, such as wolves, wolverines, cougars, lynx and bears.
 Even at higher higher altitudes, nannies still must defend their young from golden eagles, which can be a threat to very young kids.